-Diabetes affects dogs as they get older.
-Learn more about the disease and what you can do to try and prevent it or how you can support your dog if they already have it.
+Diabetes can affect dogs as they get older.
+Learn more about the disease and what you can do to try and prevent it, or how you can support your dog if they already have it.

 What is dog diabetes?

 Diabetes is a common hormonal disorder in dogs.
 It happens when their pancreas doesn’t produce enough insulin, or their body doesn’t respond properly to insulin.

 Insulin is the hormone needed to absorb sugar (or glucose) into the bloodstream, which is then carried to other parts of the body to be used as energy.
 If not enough insulin is produced (in the case of type one diabetes) or it's not used properly (in type two diabetes), the sugar can’t pass from the bloodstream to the organs.
 This can result in dangerously high levels of sugar in the blood, called hyperglycaemia.

 What causes diabetes in dogs?

 Dogs typically develop type one diabetes, which occurs when not enough insulin is produced.
 This is usually due to the insulin-creating cells in the pancreas being damaged or destroyed for various reasons.
 Although less common, dogs can also develop type two diabetes when the body doesn’t respond correctly to insulin.
 It’s important to bear in mind that both of these are quite different from diabetes that is seen in humans.

 In very rare cases, dogs as young as 18 months of age can develop type one diabetes; however, most are diagnosed between 7 and 10 years old.
 Female dogs can also develop gestational diabetes during pregnancy.